algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Outputs:

 - Processed GPS data, including current location coordinates (latitude, longitude), altitude, and satellite information.
--Location updates or events triggered based on GPS data changes or thresholds.
+- Location updates or events triggered based on GPS data changes or thresholds.

 >Dependencies:

 This file depends on the underlying GPS library or module integrated into the SportShield hardware.
 It may interact with other system components such as the main control logic, Bluetooth module for transmitting location data, or storage module for logging location history.